fernandojunior/triangular-arbitrage-bot/README.md

 TOTAL         119     11    91%
 ```

-Build, test and coverage the solution in different python verions
+Build, test and coverage the solution in different python versions
 `tox`